real-gain/real-gain-reference/README.md

 ## Maps

 Map are used to display single locations or shapes and their data on a map.
+E.g. the following code will render a map in the bounds of Germany

 ```json
 {